Stock Spotlight: Treasury Wine Estates Limited (ASX:TWE)

 Growth Potential

-- Significant opportunity to grow its Asian business (reallocation opportunities) which will provide a more balanced exposure to the region rather than one specific country.
+- Significant opportunity to grow its Asian business which will provide a more balanced exposure to the region rather than one specific country.

-- Group margin expansion opportunity from premiumization and good cost control.
+- Group margin surprise on the upside due to premiumization & good cost control.

 - The turnaround in Americas business could lead to significantly higher margins.

-- Favourable currency movements (leveraged to a falling AUD/USD).
+- Favorable currency movements (leveraged to a falling AUD/USD).

 Key Risks

-- Slowdown in wine consumption in key markets.
+- Slowdown in wine consumption in key markets (including structural changing to consumption).

 - Adverse movement in global wine supply and demand.